Screening Modalities

 • RCTs have shown a reduction in CRC mortality

-• High-sensitivity versions perform better than older tests, but there is uncertainly about the precision of test sensitivity estimates.
+• High-sensitivity versions perform better than older tests, but there is uncertainty about the precision of test sensitivity estimates.
 Given the uncertainty, it is unclear whether gFOBT can detect fewer cases of advanced adenomas and CRC than other stool-based tests

 • Harms from screening arise from colonoscopy to follow-up abnormal results